 On the other hand, Ministry of Health spokeswoman Gabriela Štěpanyová acknowledged that standardized packs of cigarettes were a step in the right direction to make smoking less appealing, especially in the minds of young people.
 In other words, lawmakers and government officials in Prague remain divided on the issue of plain packaging.

-Health prevention vs. intellectual property protection
+Cigarette packaging in the Czech Republic: health prevention vs. intellectual property protection

 Civil society organisations and activists are urging decision-makers to follow the path of Australia.
 Preliminary steps have also been taken at the EU level: the revised Tobacco Products Directive, which came into force in 2016, introduced stricter measures on packaging, including the obligation for 65% of the surface to include health warnings.